 The reason to preserve more than one "tracking centre" is that the one with best Euclidean distance/Cross correlation values (the "main tracking centre") could not be the right one.

-The other "secondary tracking centres" are so promoted to "main tracking centre" if following conditions occur for them:
+The "secondary tracking centres" are promoted to "main tracking centre" if following conditions occur:

-- 'Brightness temperature mean difference and standard deviation difference" between the "tracer" and the "secondary tracking centre" smaller than 2 K. - 'Big pixel class difference', defined as the sum of squared differences in the amounts of each "big pixel class" (CLASS_0, CLASS_1, CLASS_2) between the "tracer" and the "secondary tracking centre" smaller than 4. - 'Centile difference', defined as the difference in the location of the "frontier" inside the 'brightness centiles' between the "tracer" and the "secondary tracking centre" smaller than 20%.
+- 'Brightness temperature mean difference' and 'standard deviation difference' between the "tracer" and the "secondary tracking centre" smaller than 2 K. - 'Big pixel class difference', defined as the sum of squared differences in the amounts of each "big pixel class" (CLASS\0, CLASS\1, CLASS\2) between the "tracer" and the "secondary tracking centre", smaller than 4. - 'Centile difference', defined as the difference in the location of the "frontier" inside the 'brightness centiles' between the "tracer" and the "secondary tracking centre", smaller than 20%.

-If the 'centile difference' is larger than 20%, the "secondary tracking centre" can still be promoted to "main tracking candidate" if, defining a new "frontier" value as the mean value of the frontiers in the "tracer" and the "secondary tracking centre" and recomputing the "Big pixel class difference", its value is smaller than 6.

-If no "secondary tracking centre" is complying with these conditions, the procedure is still tried relaxing "Brightness temperature difference" and "Big pixel class difference" limits to double values.
+If the 'centile difference' is larger than 20%, the "secondary tracking centre" can still be promoted to "main tracking candidate" if, defining a new "frontier" as the mean value of the frontiers in the "tracer" and the "secondary tracking centre" and recomputing the 'Big pixel class difference', its value is smaller than 6.
+If no "secondary tracking centre" complies with this, the procedure is still tried relaxing 'Brightness temperature mean difference' and 'Big pixel class difference' limits to the double.

-MIXED CALCULATION METHOD
+SEPARATION OF AMV CALCULATION IMAGES AND MIXED CALCULATION METHOD

-The "initial image" related to the tracer calculation and the "later image" related to the tracking centre calculation are not necessarily consecutive, and depend on the value of configurable parameter SLOT_GAP.

-In NWC/GEO-HRW v6.1, the default configuration implies the use of consecutive images (separated by 10 minutes with Himawari-8/9 series, by 10 or 15 minutes with GOES-R series, by 15 minutes with MSG series, and by 15 or 30 minutes with GOES-N series) in "Nominal scan mode", and the use of alternate images (one out of every two, separated by 10 minutes) in "Rapid scan mode" with MSG satellites.
+The "initial image" related to the tracer calculation and the "later image" related to the tracking centre calculation are not necessarily consecutive, and depend on the value of configurable parameter SLOT\GAP.
+In NWC/GEO-HRW v6.2 the default configuration implies the use of consecutive images (separated by 10 minutes with Himawari-8/9 and GOES-R series, by 15 minutes with MSG series, and by 15 or 30 minutes with GOES-N series) in "Nominal scan mode", and the use of alternate images (one out of every two, separated by 10 minutes) in "Rapid scan mode" with MSG satellites.
 No "Rapid scan mode" option has been defined for use with the other satellite series.